Strategic Country Task Forces

-More than 20 faculty members serve on the Brazil task force, chaired by David Bruce, professor of international business.
+The Brazil task force, chaired by David Bruce, professor of international business, is comprised of faculty members from various colleges.
 Priority areas for this task force include: student mobility programs, such as Brazil’s new Scientific Mobility Program; faculty exchanges; and collaborative research.
 Professor Christine Stauber, assistant professor in the School of Public Health, recently received a Fulbright award to conduct research at the Universidade Federal da Bahia.
 In Fall 2013, the Intensive English Program will welcome eight Brazilian students under the Scientific Mobility Program.

-Nearly 20 faculty members form the Korea task force.
+The Korea task force, chaired by Kim Reimann, professor of Political Science, is comprised of faculty members from various colleges..
 Georgia State’s 13 in-country partner universities and institutions serve as co-collaborators on increasing student mobility and establishing faculty research opportunities.
-In Fall 2012, Georgia State welcomed 350 Korean students and scholars – consistently the third-largest population of international students and scholars on campus.
+Korean students and scholars consistently serve as the third-largest population of international students and scholars on campus.

-Sally Wallace, professor and chair of Economics and chair of the South Africa task force, works with nearly 20 faculty members to advance collaborative initiatives in South Africa.
+Sally Wallace, professor of economics and associate dean of research and strategic initiatives chairs the South Africa task force and works with over 20 faculty members to advance collaborative initiatives in South Africa.
 College of Education professors Amy Seely Flint, Mona Matthews, and Peggy Alberts, along with Stellenbosch University’s Renee Nathanson, secured a $300,000 grant for a literacy curriculum development project, “Project Partnerships Achieve Literacy (PAL) South Africa.”
 Study abroad participation to South Africa has remained steady over the past several years, with an increased focus on Georgia State faculty-led programs in ethnomathematics, economics, social work, and African-American studies.

-Over 20 faculty members, led by Volkan Topalli, associate professor of Criminal Justice & Criminology, work to advance student mobility and collaborative research with key Turkish universities.
+Volkan Topalli, professor of Criminal Justice & Criminology, chairs the Turkey Task Force comprised of faculty members from various colleges.
+The Task Force aims to advance student mobility and collaborative research with key Turkish universities.
 Expanding study abroad opportunities for Georgia State students and establishing innovative programs to welcome Turkish faculty and scholars to Georgia State are key priorities.
 In fact, nearly 110 Georgia State students have studied in Turkey over the past three years.
 With long-established connections to international companies in Turkey, such as Coca-Cola, Georgia State faculty and students have the opportunity to collaborate both at home and beyond.

 The Office of International Initiatives will work with the task force faculty members to advance initiatives related to student mobility, faculty exchange, and research collaboration at the college and department levels.

-For more information about the task forces, please contact the Office of International Initiatives at firstname.lastname@example.org.
+For more information about the task forces, please contact International Partnerships and Agreements at [email protected]